Embracing Off-the-Grid Samples

 This NDFT is referred to as a nonuniform discrete Fourier transform of type 2 in \cite{NFFT2}.
 Thus, the action of $\mathcal{S}$ on $f\in\mathbb{C}^{N}$ can be given as follows: we first apply the centered inverse DFT to our discrete uniform data

 followed by the NDFT in terms of $\tilde{\tau}$:

 Equivalently,

-where $\textbf{K}(\theta) = \frac{\sin{(N\pi\theta})}{\sin{(\pi\theta)}}$ is the Dirichlet kernel.
-This equality is well known and holds by applying the geometric series formula upon expansion (notice that $\mathcal{S}$ is real valued).
-This kernel is commonly used for trigonometric interpolation and is therefore accurate when acting on signals that can be well approximated by trigonometric polynomials of finite order, as we show in the following theorem.
+where $\textbf{K}(x) = \frac{\sin{(N\pi x})}{\sin{(\pi x)}}$ is the Dirichlet kernel.
+This equality is well known and holds by applying the geometric series formula upon expansion.
+This kernel is commonly used for trigonometric interpolation and is accurate when acting on signals that can be well approximated by trigonometric polynomials of finite order, as we show in the following theorem.